matheusliraofficial/camp-gladiator-challenge/README.md

 ## How to setup the project

 1. Clone repo in your machine
+2. Before installing the dependencies, make sure you are using at least Node.js v14.18.3
-2. In the project directory, execute: `yarn install`
+3. In the project directory, execute: `yarn install`

 ## Run project